GoogleCloudPlatform/click-to-deploy/k8s/memcached/README.md

 # Scaling

 By default, Memcached K8s application is deployed using 2 replicas.
-You can manually scale it to deploy more replicas using the following command.
+You can manually scale it up or down to deploy Memcached solution with desired number of replicas using the following command.

 ```shell
 kubectl scale statefulsets "$APP_INSTANCE_NAME-memcached" --namespace "$NAMESPACE" --replicas=<new-replicas>
 ```

+where <new_replicas> defines the number of replicas.

 # Backup and Restore